Date of Last Update

 Pay Stations: Pay Stations accept coin, bills, credit card, and ParkMobile payments.
 Pay Station lots require payment Monday through Saturday, 7:00 am-8:00 pm.
 Payment is required to park in Pay Station lots including those motorcycles and vehicles displaying ADA permits.

 2.3: Parking Permit Types

 220.127.116.11:A current permit must be displayed in the

 lower corner of the windshield, to the left of the steering wheel from

 the driver’s seat.
 Cling permits must be completely affixed to the

 windshield in full display with barcode visible.
 All expired permits

 must be removed from the windshield.

-2.3.2: Temporary Permits: Twenty daily permits are available per semester to GVSU students at the cost of $6.00 per day.
+2.3.2: Temporary Permits: Daily permits are available to GVSU students.
+The daily rate will be set each July 1st by the Business and Finance Office.
 Faculty/Staff and day visitors who need a temporary permit may obtain one from Parking Services at no cost.
 Those choosing to park on campus without a permit must park and pay at a metered space or in a Pay Station lot.

 2.4.1: Student Commuter: Students who do not reside in University housing facilities are considered commuter students.